-When it comes to your homeowners insurance, your bottom line is the most important factor in determining your deductible – how much you can afford to pay out of pocket should you need to file a claim.
+When it comes to your homeowners insurance your bottom line is the most important factor in determining your deductible – how much you can afford to pay out of pocket should you need to file a claim.
+(We can help you pull homeowners insurance quotes.)
 Here’s everything you need to know about homeowners insurance deductibles and how to choose the right amount for your personal situation.

 What is a deductible?

 A deductible is the amount of money you as a policyholder pay out of pocket when you file a claim for damages or loss.
 Your insurance company covers the remainder of the cost of the claim.
 If you have a $1,000 deductible and you file a claim because a tree fell on your house and it’s determined it will cost $6,500 to fix the damages, you will pay the first $1,000 of the repair costs and your insurance company will pay you the remaining $5,500 to cover the remaining costs.

 How should you choose your deductible?

 The first thing to consider when determining your deductible is how it will affect your premiums.
 The higher your deductible, the lower your premiums, and vice-versa.

 With that in mind, we asked William Davis of the Insurance Information Institute if there are any benefits to choosing the lowest possible deductible other than saving money on your out-of-pocket expenses when it comes time to file a claim.

 “There really aren't any other benefits other than having to pay less out of pocket in the event of a loss,” he said.
 “But policyholders should discuss their individual situation and insurance needs with their company representative or agent to ensure they understand their coverages, the deductibles that are available and how those things will affect them in the event of a loss.”